-In a new working paper (PDF), Princeton University’s Stephen Redding and Esteban Rossi-Hansberg and Harvard University’s Pol Antrás model the interplay between human interactions in an economically integrated world and the prevalence and severity of pandemics.
+In the paper (PDF), Princeton University’s Stephen Redding, the University of Chicago’s Esteban Rossi-Hansberg, and Harvard University’s Pol Antrás model the interplay between human interactions in an economically integrated world and the prevalence and severity of pandemics.

 The results of their analysis highlight several key interactions that can inform how globalization affects the spread of disease and its economic impacts given people’s knowledge of the disease and risk of death.

 To perform their analysis, the authors combine models from the economics of trade, specifically the gravity model that predicts international trade flows, with models from epidemiology, specifically the SIR model that predicts the spread of infectious diseases.

 The authors apply their model in three settings:

 - A scenario in which people are unaware of the disease and there are no deaths.

 - A scenario in which people are unaware of the disease, but there are deaths.

 - A scenario in which people are aware of the disease and the risk of death.

 Key interactions between globalization and the spread of disease

 After applying their model to these three settings, the authors highlight several key interactions worth noting: